ttrefoni/DPHPT/README.md

 ## 1.B Set up Docker

+In order to run the hyper-parameter tuning procecess you will need to first create a docker account, then log into Docker on each instance, and either create a custom Docker image or use the default repository provided.

 ### 1.B.i Create Docker Account
 1. Create a Docker account: https://docs.docker.com/docker-id/
 2. Install Docker in your Linux environment: https://docs.docker.com/desktop/install/linux-install/
-3. Log in to your Docker account
+3. Log in to your Docker account on each instnace you intend to use.

     ```bash
     sudo su